apache/trafficserver/doc/admin-guide/files/records.config.en.rst

          origin server.
    ``4`` Return a ``502`` error on either a cache miss or on a revalidation.
    ``5`` Retry Cache Read on a Cache Write Lock failure.
 This option together
-         with `proxy.config.cache.enable_read_while_writer` configuration
+         with :ts:cv:`proxy.config.cache.enable_read_while_writer` configuration
          allows to collapse concurrent requests without a need for any plugin.
-         Make sure to configure Read While Writer feature correctly following the docs in Cache Basics section.
+         Make sure to configure the :ref:`admin-config-read-while-writer` feature correctly.
 Note that this option may result in CACHE_LOOKUP_COMPLETE HOOK being called back more than once.
    ===== ======================================================================

 Customizable User Response Pages